dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

-   fragment offset field as is provided in IPv4 EAP-EDHOC fragmentation support is provided through the addition of a flags octet within the EAP-Response and EAP-Request packets, as well as a EDHOC Message Length field of four octets.
+   fragment offset field as is provided in IPv4 EAP-EDHOC fragmentation support is provided through the addition of a flags octet within the EAP-Response and EAP-Request packets, as well as a EDHOC Message Length field.
 Flags include the Length included (L), More fragments (M), and EAP-EDHOC Start (S) bits.
-The L flag is set to indicate the presence of the four-octet EDHOC Message Length field, and MUST be set for the first fragment of a fragmented EDHOC message or set of messages.
+The L flag is set to indicate the presence of the EDHOC Message Length field, and MUST be set for the first fragment of a fragmented EDHOC message.
 The M flag is set on all but the last fragment.
 The S flag is set only within the EAP-EDHOC start message sent from the EAP server to the peer.
-The EDHOC Message Length field is four octets, and provides the total length of the EDHOC message or set of messages that is being fragmented; this simplifies buffer allocation.
+The EDHOC Message Length field  provides the total length of the EDHOC message that is being fragmented; this simplifies buffer allocation.

    When an EAP-EDHOC peer receives an EAP-Request packet with the M bit